avvo/coding-style/README.md

   make it self-explanatory.

-### Comment Annotations (TODO, FIXME, HACK, etc.)
+### Comment Annotations

-* Use `TODO` to note missing features or functionality that should be added at a later date.
+* `TODO`: missing features or functionality that should be added at a later date.
-* Use `FIXME` to note broken code that needs to be fixed.
+* `FIXME`: broken code that needs to be fixed.
-* Use `OPTIMIZE` to note slow or inefficient code that may cause performance problems.
+* `OPTIMIZE`: slow or inefficient code that may cause performance problems.
-* Use `HACK` to note code smells where questionable coding practices were used and should be refactored away.
+* `HACK`: code smells where questionable coding practices were used and should be refactored away.
-* Use `REVIEW` to note anything that should be looked at to confirm it is working as intended.
+* `REVIEW`: anything that should be looked at to confirm it is working as intended.
 For example: `REVIEW: Are we sure this is how the client does X currently?`